American Guild of Organists: Organization

 The American Guild of Organists is geographically divided into seven regions and 298 chapters.
 The AGO has chapters in Australia (Sydney), Barbados, Hong Kong, Kenya (Nairobi), Finland (Helsinki), Singapore, Shanghai, and Taiwan.
 The European chapter is the oldest chapter outside of the US, with many members in France and Germany, as well as other countries.

 The leadership of the AGO consists of a National Council, seven regional councillors forming a Board of Regional Councillors, and various local chapters within each region.
 The national headquarters is located at 475 Riverside Drive, Suite 1260, in New York, New York, in the Interchurch Center.

 The National Council is the governing body of the American Guild of Organists.
 The four national officers, five national councillors with committees in portfolio, and the chair of the board of regional councillors (selected by the seven regional councillors from among their number) are members of the National Council.
 The executive director is a non-voting member of the National Council.
 The chaplain is an honorary member of the National Council.

 The national officers of the guild consist of a president, a vice president/councillor of competitions and new music, a secretary/councillor for communications, and a treasurer/councillor for finance and development.
 National councillors coordinate and represent to the National Council specific areas of the work of the guild—education, membership, competitions and new music, conventions, young organists, and finance and development.

-The regional councillors are elected by the members of the guild assigned to chapters within each of the seven regions.
-Regional councillors are responsible for supervision and coordination of the work of the guild in their regions and representation of the region on the National Council through the chair of the Board of Regional Councillors.
-The Board of Regional Councillors meets in person with the National Council once per year with voice, but no vote.
+The regional ambassadors are elected by the members of the guild assigned to chapters within each of the seven regions.
+Regional ambassadors are responsible for supervision and coordination of the work of the Guild in their regions and representation of the region on the National Council through the Chair of the Council of Regional Ambassadors.
+The Coard of Regional Ambassadors meets in person with the National Council once per year with voice, but no vote.

 Appointed district conveners are responsible for the development of the guild's interests in each state or area located within the region.
 The district convener assists the regional councillor in the work of the region.

 In addition to district conveners, regional coordinators are appointed to assist the regional councillor and a national councillor in coordinating work of a specific portfolio area of the guild within the region, such as education, regional competitions for young organists, and professional development.

-In 2014, the formerly nine regions were consolidated into seven:
+In 2014, the formerly nine regions were consolidated into seven, and the current slate of Regional Ambassadors are listed below: